Skip to Main Content

 • Genetic testing: A cardiovascular genetic counselor will obtain a detailed family history.
 They will collect genetic testing, provide education about the diagnosis, and make suggestions for future medical care of your child.
 They may also discuss health risks and recommendations for other family members.

-Outlook for Children with IPAH
+Outlook for Children with Pulmonary Hypertension

 Treatments